 Annual March 6th Fundraiser

-Every year on March 6th, the Town of York Historical Society celebrates the incorporation of the City of Toronto with a large birthday bash!
+Every year on March 6th, the Town of York Historical Society celebrates the incorporation of the City of Toronto with a birthday bash!

 Monday, March 6th, 2023 | St. Lawrence Hall